Bert Blyleven: Broadcasting career

-In 1996, Blyleven became a television color analyst for the Twins, calling games for WCCO-TV and Midwest Sports Channel (later Fox Sports North).
+In 1996, Blyleven became a television color commentator for the Twins, calling games for WCCO-TV and Midwest Sports Channel (later Fox Sports North).
 Blyleven's commentary was occasionally risqué for a baseball broadcast but provided interesting and friendly conversation between him and play-by-play announcer Dick Bremer.

 One of his trademarks was circling fans with the telestrator on screen.
-Fans—both at home and at road games—carried signs to the games saying "Circle me Bert".
+Fans, both at home and at road games, carried signs to the games saying "Circle me Bert".
 This led to a fundraising campaign with the Parkinson's Foundation and a sponsorship with the Minnesota Lottery.
 When announcing partner Bremer attempted to circle fans with the telestrator, he drew geometric forms that were non-circular, and Blyleven and fans started to jostle Bremer with phrases like "Rhombus me, Dick" or "Triangle me, Dick".

+On September 3, 2006, Blyleven accidentally used two profanities on air during a game against the New York Yankees because he believed the broadcast was being taped rather than aired live.
+FSN North suspended Blyleven five games for the incident, stating: "Bert would never do this intentionally.
+Having said that, there are consequences for our actions, and we feel this is an appropriate consequence."

 On September 2, 2020, Blyleven broadcast his final game for the Twins.
+He became a special assistant for the Twins.